 Social media marketing can be a hard thing to grasp, mostly because people think about it in entirely the wrong way.
-There are simple ways to utilize social media effectively and efficiently and the benefits of this are considerable when compared with other forms of marketing.
+There are simple ways to utilize social media networking effectively and efficiently and the benefits of this are considerable when compared with other forms of marketing.
 To start with, you have to identify what you want to be known for.

 No one can be known for everything.
 If Jamie Oliver offered you cooking lessons, you might well be over the moon.
 If he wanted to teach you how to roller skate, you might not be.
 You can be the wine guy, or the money guy, or the home décor guy, or the history guy, but not the wine/money/home décor/ history guy.
 The more you narrow your field, the stronger your position becomes and the easier it becomes to deliver your message with social media marketing tools.
 The less you have to know about, the more you will be expected to know about it.
 You can strengthen your niche and become well known in online circles fairly easily once your niche is identified.
-You want to be seen as an expert in your field, so you shouldn’t arbitrarily choose one you have no prior knowledge of.
+You want to be seen as an expert in your field, so you shouldn’t arbitrarily choose the one you have no prior knowledge of.
 You always have to try to expand your knowledge of your subject matter.

 3 Great Posts About Becoming a Social Media Influencer

 The question of how to become a social media influencer deserves its own blog post.
 Just by focusing on one niche, one probably does not become an online influencer.
 Luckily enough the following articles discuss different aspects of this very topic and provide a great insight into this matter:

 If You Have Not Done It Already: Start Blogging